Abhay-The-Dev-007/IMAGE-vision/README.md

-# VISION Image
+# IMAGE vision

-**VISION Image** is a React-based web application that leverages Gemini AI for analyzing images.
+**IMAGE vision** is a React-based web application that leverages Gemini AI for analyzing images.
 The app allows users to upload images, input custom prompts, and get detailed analysis of the image content using AI.
 It also features a custom **light/dark theme toggle** for enhanced user experience.

 ## Features